Poojan-ml/Learning_from_data/README.md

-# This includes all of my Python solutions for Homework-4 of the Caltech MOOC Learning from data by Professor Yaser Abu Mostafa.
+# This includes my Jupyter Notebook solutions for Homework-4 of the Caltech MOOC Learning from data by Professor Yaser Abu Mostafa.